 - Preheat your oven to 350°F.

-- In a separate bowl combine the milk and the rest of the melted butter.
-Whisk, or stir, to combine.
-Add the wet ingredients to the dry ingredients using a rubber spatula, or whisk, to combine.
-Mix just until the batter comes together and there are no large lumps.
+- In a separate bowl, stir together the milk and the remaining melted butter.
+Stir together the wet and dry ingredients using a rubber spatula, or whisk.
+Mix just until the batter comes together and no large lumps remain.

-- Use a portion scoop, or a three-quarter's of a cup measuring cup, to scoop the batter over the berries in each ramekin.
-If you're opting to bake in one dish, just pour the entire mixture over the berries.
+- Use a 3 ounce portion scoop, or a 3/4 measuring cup, to scoop the batter over the berries in each ramekin.
+If you're baking in one dish, just pour the entire mixture over the berries.

 - If your blackberries are too sour, toss them in a quarter of a cup of granulated sugar (not listed in the recipe).
 Let them sit for ten minutes while you prep the rest of your ingredients.
 Drain before using.